-In relation to consumers, there is a potential cost in terms of reduced access to a variety of quality wine products.
-There is a potential disadvantage to industry in restricting the use of copper citrate as a processing aid for wine as it offers benefits above currently permitted forms (eg copper sulphate).
+In relation to consumers, there may be a potential cost in terms of reduced access to a variety of quality wine products.
+There is a potential disadvantage to industry in restricting the use of copper citrate as a processing aid for wine as it offers benefits above currently permitted forms (e.g. copper sulphate).
 There is no identified impact on government in not permitting copper citrate in the food supply.